sigasi/sigasi_insights/content/releasenotes/sigasi-2.23.md

 ## Basic datatype checking at type-time for VHDL

 Sigasi now reports datatype violations while you type (at type-time).
 You don't have to wait for your simulator to report datatype errors.
 Whenever you write a wrong datatype, you see an error message within less than a second!
-Screencast : [/screencasts/datatype-checks-while-you-type]
+Screencast : [Datatype checks while you type](/screencasts/datatype-checks-while-you-type)

 ![Type time type validation](/img/releasenotes/2.23/better-scoping.png "Type time type validation")